saibun/Notes-apps/README.md

 Created a note taking app by the help of Node.js and npm modules (fs, yargs, chalk).
-User can create note by given note title and body from command line input using commands writtend into code.
+User can create note by given note title and body from command line input using commands written below.
 Commands:
    create   create a note. (title, body required) read     read a note. (title required)